swyddfa/esbonio/lib/esbonio/README.md

 A [Language Server](https://microsoft.github.io/language-server-protocol/) that aims to make it easier to work with [reStructuredText](https://docutils.sourceforge.io/rst.html) tools such as [Sphinx](https://www.sphinx-doc.org/en/master/)

-It's still in early development, but already provides the following features.
+The language server provides the following features

 ## Completion